heynazmul/promptory/README.md

-# Promptify – AI Prompt Collection Platform
+# Promptory – AI Prompt Collection Platform

 A modern React application built with Vite, TypeScript, and Tailwind CSS for sharing and discovering AI prompts.